jtpereyda/boofuzz/CONTRIBUTING.rst

 Contributors
 ============

-See :ref:`install` for instructions on installing boofuzz from source with developer options.
+See installation instructions for details on installing boofuzz from source with developer options.

 Pull Request Checklist
 ----------------------